thiagonevesalmeida/react-talks/README.md

 - HTML and CSS
 - Git & GitHub

-## 💻 Projeto
+## 💻 Project

-React project to create a "Tech Talks" Event application that allows users to check-in with their GitHub login, while fetch their profile information, and display it in a card format using React component-Based Architecture.
+React project to create a "Tech Talks" Event application that allows users to check in with their GitHub login, while fetch their profile information, and display it in a card format using React component-Based Architecture.
 <br>

 You can access the project online through [THIS LINK](https://thiagonevesalmeida.github.io/react-talks/) 🚀.